anseljh/AWWSEMR/README.md

 with a mission.
 Upon receiving a mission over the wireless network, AWWSEMR will then navigate to the appropriate workstation and audibly heckle the guilty party.
-The first prototype design of AWWSEMR consists of a Raspberry Pi single-board Linux computer, a magnetometer for indoor navigation, custom circuits for driving motors and handling I/O, and a tilt/pan servo mechanism for aiming a laser.
+The first prototype design of AWWSEMR consists of a Raspberry Pi single-board Linux computer, an Arduino, a magnetometer for indoor navigation, custom circuits for driving motors and handling I/O, and a tilt/pan servo mechanism for aiming a harmless but attention-grabbing laser.